Many people write “pitty” when they actually mean “pity.” The correct word is pity. Pitty is a spelling mistake.

 - I feel pitty for him. ❌

-If you mean sadness or sympathy → use pity
+If you mean sadness or sympathy → use pity, not pitty.

 The Origin of Pitty or Pity

-The word pity comes from Old French pité, which came from Latin pietas, meaning kindness, compassion, or mercy.
-Over time, English adopted the word to describe a feeling of sympathy for someone’s suffering.
+The word pity comes from Old French pité, which came from Latin pietas.
+It meant kindness, mercy, and compassion.
+English adopted pity many centuries ago, and the spelling stayed stable.

-The spelling pity has stayed the same for centuries.
-The version pitty did not come from history or language change.
-It is simply a spelling error caused by pronunciation.
-When people hear the short “i” sound, they often think it needs double “t,” like pretty or little.
-That assumption leads to the mistake.
+The form pitty did not come from history or language change.
+It appears because people hear the short “i” sound and think it needs double “t,” like pretty or little.
+This is a natural spelling guess, but it is wrong.

 British English vs American English Spelling